 What is a Shoulder Reconstruction?

-The surgeon will repair torn or stretched ligaments or the by re-attaching them to the shoulder socket.
+The surgeon will repair torn or stretched ligaments by re-attaching them to the shoulder socket.
 Anchors help the fix the tissue to the bone.
 The most common type of repair is called a SLAP repair, to repair the torn labrum, a piece of fibrocartilage lining the rim of the shoulder socket.

 Who should have a Shoulder Reconstruction?

 People with injuries to the shoulder ligaments or chronic instability due to recurring dislocations are good candidates.
 Typically, rest and medication management is tried first, but torn ligaments will only heal so far on their own.
-A common

 Does a Shoulder Reconstruction work?